 This is a guest post from my friend Beth Wilson.

-I’m guessing that anyone who has not been personally affected by substance use isn’t aware that September is National Alcohol and Addictions Recovery Month.
+I’m guessing that anyone who has not been personally affected by substance use isn’t aware that September is National Alcohol and Addiction Recovery Month.

-Don’t feel too badly; recovery from addiction, while not the taboo subject that it was 20 years ago, when I got sober, is still not openly discussed by the general public.
-There is still stigma and shame directed toward people in recovery from folks who believe that being addicted to a substance is a choice, one that with the right amount of willpower, can be reversed.
+Don’t feel too bad; recovery from addiction, while not the taboo subject that it was 20 years ago, when I got sober, is still not openly discussed by the general public.
+There is still stigma and shame directed toward people in recovery from folks who believe that being addicted to a substance is a choice, one that, with the right amount of willpower, can be reversed.

 My name is Beth; I’m a recovering alcoholic.